Wyoming Board of Professional Geologists

 Application Fees

-Applying for professional licensure (PG): $75.00
+Applying for professional licensure (PG) by exam: $75.00

-Applying for both: $110.00
+Applying for both exams: $110.00

 REMEMBER: If your Wyoming PG license was earned prior to 1991 by being grandfathered, you must maintain an active license, renewing annually, to avoid losing your professional status, which will require passing the ASBOG exams to be returned to active status again.